library-data-platform/ldp/doc/Admin_Guide.md

 GRANT USAGE ON SCHEMA public TO ldp;
 ```

+Assuming this preliminary set up has been done, the LDP software will
+automatically attempt to initialize the schema in an empty database,
+or to upgrade the schema in a database previously initialized with an
+earlier version of LDP.

 ### Configuring ODBC

 The LDP software uses unixODBC to connect to the LDP database.
 To